Leonard Dawe: The Dieppe and D-Day crosswords

 In 1944, several codenames related to the D-Day plans, such as "Utah" and "Mulberry", appeared as solutions in Dawe's crosswords in The Daily Telegraph.
 The inclusion of the codewords was initially suspected by the British Secret Services to be a form of espionage, but it was determined that Dawe had got the words from boys at the school, who had overheard them from soldiers.

 "Quest"

-In 1992, Dawe's life was the basis for an album, "Quest", by the neo-progressive rock band, Final Conflict – the album is about an ordinary man like Dawe imagining he is on trial for the failings in his life.
+In 1992, Dawe's life was the basis for an album, Quest, by the neo-prog band Final Conflict.
+The album is about an ordinary man like Dawe imagining he is on trial for the failings in his life.